barryclark/jekyll-now/_posts/2019-08-08-designing_microservices_with_sam_newman.md

 header-img: "images/new/Exportiert_35.jpg"
 ---

-# "Slay the monolith!" - Workshop Summary: "Designing Microservices with Sam Newman" – Some Thoughts about the _Why_, _What_ and _How_ when it comes to Microservices
+# "Slay the monolith!"

+Workshop Summary: "Designing Microservices with Sam Newman".
+Some Thoughts about the _Why_, _What_ and _How_ when it comes to Microservices

 ## Intro